On the Nori and Hodge realisations of Voevodsky motives: Introduction

-to Saito's derived category of polarisable mixed Hodge modules (\cite{MR1047415}) has been constructed by Ivorra (\cite{MR3518311}).
+to Saito's derived category of mixed Hodge modules (\cite{MR1047415}).
 It also factors through the derived category of perverse Nori motives and computes the relative Hodge homology of $X$-schemes.
-Unfortunately, Ivorra's functor has no obvious compatibility with the 6 operations that exist on $\mathrm{DM}_c(-)$ and $\Dd^b(\mathrm{MHM}^p(-))$.
-The reason behind this difficulty is that the functor is built by constructing an explicit complex $K^\bullet\in\mathrm{Ch}^b(\mathrm{MHM}^p(X))$ that computes the relative homology sheaf $f!f^!\Q_X\in\Dd^b(\mathrm{MHM}^p(X))$ of a smooth affine $X$-scheme $f:Y\to X$, and that we do not know if one can construct the 6 operations explicitly on complexes only in terms of objects living in the abelian category $\mathrm{MHM}^p(X)$.
+Unfortunately, Ivorra's functor has no obvious compatibility with the 6 operations that exist on $\mathrm{DM}^\mathrm{\'et}_c(-)$ and $\Dd^b(\mathrm{MHM}(-))$.
+The reason behind this difficulty is that the functor is built by constructing an explicit complex $K^\bullet\in\mathrm{Ch}^b(\mathrm{MHM}(X))$ that computes the relative homology sheaf $f_!f^!\Q_X\in\Dd^b(\mathrm{MHM}(X))$ of a smooth affine $X$-scheme $f:Y\to X$, and that we do not know how to lift the 6 operations explicitly on complexes: a priori they are only defined over the derived category.

-On the other hand, we know since Robalo's thesis \cite{MR3281141} that the $\infty$-category $\mathcal{DM}_c(X)$ (which is a stable $\infty$-category lifting $\mathrm{DM}_c(X)$) affords an universal property that enables one to construct realisations functors to any stable $\infty$-category $\ccal$ that have reasonable properties.
-Indeed, he shows that $\mathcal{DM}(X)=\Ind\mathcal{DM}_c(X)$ is the target of the universal symmetric monoidal functor $\mathrm{Sm}/X\to\mathcal{DM}(X)$ to a stable $\Q$-linear presentably symmetric monoidal $\infty$-category, satisfying $\A^1$-invariance, étale hyperdescent and $\mathbb{P}^1$-stability.
-The work of Drew and Gallauer (\cite{MR4560376}) shows that this universal property works very well in families, so that the $\infty$-functor